vaibhavkulkarniibm/aws-provision/README.md

-Repo with terraform code to provision infra and services.
+Repo with terraform code to provision infra and services on cloud platorms